Milkdown/website/docs/guide/interacting-with-editor.md

 You can also use HTML as default value.

-Let's assume that we have following html snippets:
+Let's assume that we have the following html snippets:

 ```html
 <div id="pre">